 This award carries no citizenship requirements.
-Eligible recipients must be current graduate students (M.S., Ph.D., or M.S. leading to Ph.D.) and in good academic standing.
-Special consideration may be given to applicants who demonstrate financial need and/or show evidence of self-support.
-Current members of the EGSC Executive Board and the University Senator are NOT eligible to receive funding during their tenure.
+Eligible recipients must be current graduate students (MS, MS leading to PhD, PhD, MD/PhD, EngScD) and in good academic standing, NOT necessarily full time.
+Special consideration may be given to applicants who demonstrate financial need or show evidence of self-support.
+Current members of the EGSC Executive Board and the University Senator are NOT eligible to receive this funding during their tenure.

 Applicants are limited to one application per academic year.
-Winning applicants are not eligible to receive a similar scholarship in subsequent years.
-Students whose applications are not selected to receive funding are eligible to apply in subsequent years, although resubmission of identical applications is discouraged.
-Applicants found to be submitting expenses in duplicate to other funding programs for reimbursement may be disqualified, and no longer eligible for funding in subsequent years.
+Winning applicants are not eligible to receive a similar scholarship in subsequent semesters of the current academic year.
+Students whose applications are not selected to receive funding are eligible to apply in subsequent semesters and academics years, although re-submission of identical applications is discouraged.
+Applicants found to be submitting expenses in duplicate to other funding programs for reimbursement may be disqualified, and no longer eligible for funding in subsequent semesters and years.

 Frequently Asked Questions